 But are they still too young to go outside?
-When is warm enough?
+When is it warm enough?
 How do you keep them safe?
 And how should they be introduced?

-But before you even start to think about that, it's a good idea to get your chicks used to being outside at all.
-That's what this article is about.
+But before you even start to think about integrating your chicks with the flock, it's a good idea to get the babies used to being outside at all.

 This will depend on the time of year you hatch and what the weather is like in your area.

 If babies are raised by a mother hen, of course, they're outside from day 1 - but they always have their mother to run back to for instant warmth when things get a little chilly.